EmmittXu/SentimentAnalysis_StockPrice/README.md

 stream.py and tcp-server.py are the implementation of the online stock price prediction.

 # Recently built and trained a neural network to do sentiment classification.
 See NeuralNet folder for details.
 Testing accuracy on 4000 test data is 76%, outperformed previous NaiveBayes classifier by 5%~10%.
+Visit a quick demo [here](https://www.youtube.com/watch?v=JS51p-aXDas&feature=youtu.be).